 Mackenzie-Childs is a home decor line featuring wild patterns and outrageous color schemes.
-The company was launched by husband and wife potters, Richard and Victoria Mackenzie-Childs, in the early 1980’s in the tiny town of Aurora, located in New York’s Finger Lakes.
+The company was launched by husband and wife potters, Richard and Victoria Mackenzie-Childs, in the early 1980’s in the tiny village of Aurora, located in New York’s Finger Lakes.
 The company filed for bankruptcy and was acquired by Pleasant Rowland, founder of the American Girl doll company, in 2001.
-There was some unpleasantness that followed, including the dismissal of the founders and a trademark lawsuit, but Mackenzie-Childs is currently thriving, operating the Aurora facility and retail locations in New York City and Palm Beach, Florida.
+There was some unpleasantness that followed, including the dismissal of the founders and a trademark lawsuit, but Mackenzie-Childs is currently thriving, operating the Aurora facility and a number of retail locations.

 She was an excellent tour guide, primarily because she’s a passionate collector.
 And her family is too.
 Her husband loves the Mrs. Powers line of wrought iron outdoor products because he remembers the namesake; she operated a local eatery.
 Patricia sent her son off to college with a set of Mackenzie-Childs plates in the company’s popular black and white Courtly Check pattern.
 As he was unpacking, one of his roommates exclaimed, “Dude!
 You’re into NASCAR.”
 He politely corrected them.
 “It’s not NASCAR.
 It’s Mackenzie-Childs.”